Sunday, April 23rd, 5 PM

 The latest Words & Ways Good Friday / Easter reflection (here) was a prelude to the topic to be explored at our next Pathways gathering: Sunday, April 23rd, 5 pm.
 Participants will be invited to reflect on the changes in their own lives; as John shares some of his own significant changes in his own thinking; particularly with regard to the loaded ‘R’ word (resurrection)!

 Please RSVP if you’d like to join us!

-Always a free event, open to everyone.
-RSVP firstname.lastname@example.org
+Always a free event, open to everyone, but please RSVP: firstname.lastname@example.org Newcomers always welcome.

-In the last thirty-five years, John Bennison has been a teacher, preacher, lecturer, trainer, carpenter, coffin builder, counselor, spiritual advisor, ethicist, writer and lyricist, musician and entertainer, assembly-line union worker, small business entrepreneur, residential real estate specialist, corporate cog and executive director of a faith-based non-profit organization.
+For more than four decades, John Bennison has been a pastor, preacher, teacher, trainer, carpenter, coffin builder, counselor, spiritual advisor, ethicist, writer and lyricist, musician and entertainer, assembly-line union worker, small business entrepreneur, residential real estate specialist, corporate cog and executive director of several non-profit organizations.